-- 4. All graduate students in the doctoral study program must partially publish their thesis work in at least two international journals.
+- 4. All graduate students in the doctoral study program must partially publish their thesis work in at least two international journals with a full article.
+Review Article is not acceptable.
 The international journal must be - (1) peer-reviewed, - (2) in the approved CHE database (Web of Science, SCOPUS, TCI (Thai-Journal Citation Index Centre), other database listed in CHE and TRF (The Thailand Research Fund)) and importantly - (3) not listed in the Beall's List: Predatory Open-Access Publishers, http://scholarlyoa.com/.